msg-CareerPaths/spring-training/README.md

  > Find the connection details of the created database instance (hostname, port, username, password)

  > Prepare the application for deployment on a cloud infrastructure:
+ - Install [docker toolbox](https://docs.docker.com/toolbox/toolbox_install_windows/), download postgres image and create a container with a shop database out of it
  - Create a new "cloud" profile
  - Configure a PostGreSQL datasource for the new profile, with the connection details from above
  - Build the app with cloud profile and push the application jar using cf